A.I.C.O. -Incarnation-

-A.I.C.O. -Incarnation- is a Japanese science fiction original net animation (ONA) anime series produced by Bones.
-The series premiered worldwide on Netflix on March 9, 2018.
-A manga adaptation by Hiroaki Michiaki has run in Monthly Shōnen Sirius since November 25, 2017, and has been licensed by Kodansha USA.
+A.I.C.O. -Incarnation- is a Japanese science fiction original net animation (ONA) series produced by Bones.
+The series premiered worldwide on Netflix in March 2018.
+A manga adaptation by Hiroaki Michiaki was serialized in Kodansha's Monthly Shōnen Sirius from November 2017 to July 2019, with its chapters collected in three tankōbon volumes, and has been licensed for English release in North America by Kodansha USA.

 Plot

 In 2035, a biological research project to create an Artificial and Intelligent Cellular Organism (A.I.C.O.) went awry, resulting in an incident called the "Burst" which transformed Kurobe Gorge into a quarantine area infested by a rampant growth of synthetic organisms called Matter.
 Two years later, high school student Aiko Tachibana finds that she may be the duplicate of a girl trapped within the Matter whose family disappeared in the Burst.
 An enigmatic fellow student Yuya Kanzaki offers to solve the mystery by taking her with a group of professional Divers to the Primary Point which was the center of the Burst.